 Kibibi is a juvenile female who resides in the gorilla troop with Baraka, Mandara and Calaya.
 As the youngest and smallest gorilla, she is full of energy and often plays with the other members of her troop.
 Kibibi excels in the Zoo’s cognition research program, frequently outperforming the other gorillas in many of the research tasks.
 She was born at the Smithsonian’s National Zoo in January 2009.

 Kojo is a sub-adult male, or black back.
-He lives in a bachelor group with his older brother, Kwame.
-Although he is two years younger than Kwame, Kojo is catching up to his brother in size.
+He lives in a bachelor troop.
 He is one of the Zoo’s most playful gorillas and often demonstrates a mix of adult and juvenile behaviors.
 Kojo was born at the Smithsonian’s National Zoo in November 2001.

 Moke is an infant male who resides in the mixed-sex gorilla troop with Baraka, Calaya, Mandara and Kibibi.
 He was born at the Smithsonian’s National Zoo on April 15, 2018, to mother Calaya and father Baraka per a breeding recommendation from the Association of Zoos and Aquariums’ Species Survival Plan.
 He is the youngest gorilla at the Zoo.

-Based on recommendations from the Gorilla Species Survival Plan (SSP), the zoo manages one mixed-sex gorilla troop, and one bachelor troop.
-The two groups alternate indoor and outdoor space, depending on the time of day and the weather.
+Based on recommendations from the Gorilla Species Survival Plan, the zoo manages one mixed-sex gorilla troop and one bachelor troop.
+The two troops alternate indoor and outdoor space, depending on the time of day and the weather.